-The Group continued to work closely with the regional communities throughout the Rex passenger network and numerous partnership agreements with local councils were both entered into or renewed.
+The Group continued to work in collaboration with many regional communities throughout the Rex passenger network and there were numerous partnership agreements with regional airports and local councils that were both entered into or

-As we entered the year under review, partnership agreements were renewed with the regional councils that own and operate the following regional airports: Broken Hill, Bathurst, Ballina, Ceduna, Coober Pedy, Dubbo, Grafton, Griffith, Lismore, Narrandera, Parkes, Taree and Wagga Wagga.
-A new partnership agreement was entered into with Newcastle Airport Limited in conjunction with new services linking Newcastle to Sydney and Ballina / Byron Bav.
+At the beginning of the year under review, partnership agreements were renewed with the regional councils that own and operate the following regional airports: Broken Hill, Bathurst, Ballina, Ceduna, Coober Pedy, Grafton, Griffith, Lismore, Mildura, Narrandera, Newcastle, Parkes, Taree and Wagga Wagga.

-There were no partnership agreements during the FY with the following regional airports: Albury, Burnie, Kangaroo Island, King Island, Merimbula, Mildura, Moruya, Mount Gambier, Orange, Port Lincoln or Whyalla.
+The Broken Hill partnership agreement was terminated in December 2012 and there were no partnership agreements during the FY with the following regional airports: Albury, Burnie, Dubbo, Kangaroo Island, King Island, Merimbula, Moruya, Mount Gambier, Orange, Port Lincoln and Whyalla.

-The flight cancellation rate for the FY was 0.44%.
-This rate was driven higher than Rex's usual cancellation rate of 0.2% in the last few months of the FY primarily as a result of a shortage of Captains due to leave and sickness.
+The flight cancellation rate for the FY was 0.66%.
+This rate is slightly higher than last FY and our usual cancellation rate of 0.2%.
+As with the final few months of the last FY the higher rate of cancellations was influenced by Captain resources due to leave and sickness.

-The Pilot attrition rate for the FY was in line with historical averages; however a higher percentage of the attrition were Captains.
-Another 28 Cadets from the Australian Airline Pilot Academy (AAPA) commenced employment with Rex during the year through the successful Cadet Programme, bringing the total number of Rex cadets in the group to 116 as at 30 June 2012 including six Flying Instructors at AAPA and four who have joined Pel-Air.
-Of these, 77 were flying as First Officers by the end of the FY.
+The Pilot attrition rate for the FY was lower than historical averages; with the lowest number of resignations in seven years.
+However due to the increased Rex Cadet numbers in the First Officer ranks, Captains made up a higher percentage of the overall pilot attrition.
+Another 17 Cadets from the Australian Airline Pilot Academy (AAPA) commenced employment with Rex during the year through the successful Cadet Programme, bringing the total number of Rex cadets on-line in the group to 106 as at 30 June 2013, including six Flying Instructors at AAPA and seven who have joined Pel-Air.
+The deployment within the group saw four upgrading to the rank of Captain and 95 flying as First Officers by the end of the FY.

-This FY saw the introduction of the Pilot In Command Under Supervision Programme (PICUSP) which was ratified by the Civil Aviation Safety Authority in September.
-The program provides specific training and personal development for First Officers (especially the Cadet First Officers who do not have the requisite Command hours) to meet with regulatory requirements to become Captains.
-PICUSP will provide a steady stream of Captains in the years ahead and provide Regional Express with protection against poaching of Captains by other airlines.
-It is anticipated that the first Cadet will upgrade to Command in the first half of FY 2013.
+Last FY saw the introduction of the Pilot In Command Under Supervision Programme (PICUSP) which was ratified by the Civil Aviation Safety Authority (CASA).
+The programme provides specific training and personal development for First Officers (especially the Cadet First Officers who do not have the requisite Command hours) to meet with regulatory requirements to become Captains.
+In the first half of this FY, four First Officers from the Cadet Programme have successfully attained Command (Captain) positions across the Group.
+PICUSP is gaining momentum and there are currently 39 enrolled in the programme as at 30 June 2013.
+As the programme matures it will provide added protection to our Captain establishment requirements for the Group.